snap-stanford/snap-python/doc/source/reference/GetTriadsByNode.rst

 .. function:: GetTriadsByNode(SampleNodes=-1)

-Computes the number of closed and open triads for every node in *Graph*.
+A graph method that computes the number of closed and open triads for every node.
 Considers the graph as undirected.

 Parameters:

-- *SampleNodes*: integer
+- (optional) *SampleNodes*: integer
-    If !=-1 then compute triads only for a random sample of SampleNodes nodes.
-Useful for approximate but quick computations.
+    If *SampleNodes* is -1 (default value), then compute triads for all the nodes.
+Otherwise, compute triads only for a random sample of *SampleNodes* nodes.

 Return value: